 If conservative treatments such as soaking, proper nail trimming, and wearing comfortable shoes fail to provide relief, ingrown toenail surgery may be necessary.

-For less severe cases, only the ingrown portion of the nail is removed.
+Partial Nail Avulsion: For most cases, only the ingrown portion of the nail is removed.
 This involves trimming or cutting away the side of the nail that is growing into the skin.

-To prevent the ingrown toenail from recurring, a chemical agent (such as phenol) may be applied to the nail matrix (the root).
-This effectively destroys the cells that produce the nail, ensuring that the problematic portion does not grow back.
+To reduce the risk of recurrence, a chemical agent (such as phenol) may be applied to the nail matrix.
+This destroys the nail-producing cells, preventing regrowth of the problematic section.

 After the procedure, the surgical site is cleaned, and a sterile dressing is applied.
-I will provide instructions on how to care for the wound at home.
+You will receive instructions on home wound care.

 Post-operative pain is usually mild and can be managed with over-the-counter pain relievers.